Embracing DevOps: What Security Teams Need to Know

 We’ve all read about credentials exposed via GitHub and other repositories.
 It’s clear organizations have security blind spots in DevOps that need to be addressed.
 Developers want velocity and too often see security as “getting in the way.”
 We recently held a webinar, featuring special guest speaker Forrester Senior Analyst Chris Condo, to explore the challenges developers face and collaborative ways security teams can help.
 Following are some highlights from this presentation.
-You can catch the full webinar on demand here.

 What Good is Speed Without Security?

 Chris shared a story of an organization that releases code within five minutes – from checking it in, running it through an automated process then fully deploying it.
 This is becoming the norm as development teams feel the pressure to move faster.
 According to the Forrester Business Technographics Developer Survey 2018, the top priority for 40 percent of software development teams over the next 12 months relates to speed and automation.
 Additionally, 34 percent of software decision-makers say that introducing or expanding DevOps is a high or critical priority to create and improve customer-focused products faster and more efficiently.

 If an organization releases code at breakneck speed and also inadvertently exposes credit card numbers, credentials or PII, what good is speed, really?
 Forrester’s research underscores this point, indicating that software vulnerabilities (exploits), web applications (SQL injection, cross-site scripting, remote file inclusion), and stolen credential use (logins, encryption keys) are the top three ways that external attacks are carried out.

 The Security and Development Disconnect